In this post, I reveal ways to effectively promote a travel website. It will benefit businesses in the travel, tourism and leisure industries.

 A travel website targeting more than one location

 One website can rank well for different locations.

-For example a chalet company that has a chalet in seperate parts of the Alps.
+For example, a chalet company that has a chalet in separate parts of the Alps.

 To rank well use individual landing pages for each chalet location, which provides information around each area.

 To be really successful, websites with the capabilities to add categories and pages should create mini websites around each location.

 Extend the site with a travel blog

 A website must provide great, well-written content and media around the location/s they are trying to sell.